mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-11-25-drawing-textures.md

 ### Laying Bricks with Watercolor

 When blocking out bricks, I prefer using the watercolor brush versus the marker.
 Simply put, it leaves you with a jagged edge that's closer to real life.
-Painting small bricks is next to impossible if you don't have access to a Pogo Connect stylus.
-Without it you're limited to one brush size, which is quite wide for this sort of detail work.
+Painting small bricks is next to impossible if you don't use a styli like [FiftyThree's Pencil]({{ site.url }}{% post_url /mastering-paper/2014-11-28-pencil-53-review %}) or a Pogo Connect Smart Pen.
+Without one of them you're limited to one brush size --- which is quite wide for this sort of detail work.

 <figure>
 	<img src="{{ site.url }}/images/paper-53-bricks-comparison.jpg" alt="Screenshot comparing bricks">